dotkernel/api-documentation/docs/book/v6/tutorials/create-book-module.md

 In `src` and `src/Core/src` folders we will create one `Book` folder and in those we will create the `src` folder.
 So the final structure will be like this: `src/Book/src` and `src/Core/src/Book/src`.

-Each file below have a summary description above of what that file does.

 * `src/Book/src/Collection/BookCollection.php`

 ```php